biwunor/Backend-Cloud-Infrastructure-Ecosystem-/README.md

 ## Overview

-The Africa Help App is a cutting-edge waste management platform developed to streamline and enhance sustainability efforts across Africa.
-This platform leverages modern cloud technology, containerized architecture, and location-based services to provide an intuitive and efficient waste disposal and tracking system for the African community.
+The UW Help App is a cutting-edge waste management platform developed to streamline and enhance sustainability efforts across the University of Washington.
+This platform leverages modern cloud technology, containerized architecture, and location-based services to provide an intuitive and efficient waste disposal and tracking system for the UW community.

 ## Key Features